nlouis56/discord_bot/README.md

 > \>killbot
 Kills the bot (duh)

+> \>startup
+Sends a message in all the chatrooms mentionning that the bot is back online

 > \>reload_assets
 Hot-reload of the ping responses, automatic reactions, and everything in the json file.
 This command is used for minor changes with no downtime